The Han Solo spin-off is coming this year

 See the first, shorter teaser below:

 Yes: the official Star Wars Twitter and Instagram account has shared the below posters starring Han, Lando, Qi’Ra and Chewie.
+A further poster was revealed alongside the international trailer in March.
+French Hachim Bahous has claimed the Star Wars artwork plagiarises his album posters from 2015.

 What’s the plot?